rodman-k/2024-swrcb-spring/github-clinic/madeleine.md

 ## NOTES

-It's a lot to get familiar with markdown if you haven't used it previously!
+It's a lot to get familiar with markdown if you haven't used it previously! *Fortunately I already use markdown for personal notetaking*